Strong-AI-Lab/ChatLogic/README.md

             - `Llama 2-7B.py`

-## Use LoRA to finetune Llama 2 7-B
+## Use LoRA to finetune Llama-2 7B

 We use Stanford Alpaca paradigm to train the fine-tuned Llama2 model, you can see the specific operating specifications [here](https://github.com/tloen/alpaca-lora).